Configuring Study For ePRO and eDiaries

 Testing An ePRO Study

 1. Register a subject with an email address that is owned by the person performing the testing.
 An alias address usually makes the most sense here so there are not multiple inboxes to monitor as the testing is done.
 Most email platforms, like Google Workspace, provide a method of quickly creating alias addresses.
-In Gmail this is done by adding "+sometext" in the prefix.
-For example: name+studyA@gmail.com
+In Gmail, this is done by adding "+sometext" in the prefix.
+For example name+studyA@gmail.com.

 Do NOT use fake email addresses as this will impact the study's rating with the email servers and their ability to send any type of email in the future.

 Each Tester only needs one or two test Participants for a given study.
-There is never a need to continually add more subjects on a test environment with several different email addresses involved.
+There is never a need to continually add more subjects to a test environment with several different email addresses involved.
 Doing this over time, especially on multiple studies will produce hundreds of 'junk' email addresses and cause potential issues down the road.

-2. Verify the Participant received some sort of email notice on how to access TrialKit (discussed in the section above)
+2. Verify the Participant received some sort of email notice on how to access TrialKit (discussed in the section above).

 If using the mobile app, and if possible, it's most realistic to use a dedicated device where only the Participant will be signed in.
-If the app is used to sign in with multiple user accounts on a single device, it will only receive push notifications for the user that was most recently signed in.
+If the app is used to sign in with multiple user accounts on a single device, it will only receive push notifications for the user who was most recently signed in.

 4. If consent is being enforced for the study, verify the consent form works as intended both in an incomplete state and a complete state.